s-laugh/babel-simulation-engine/README.md

 - ConnectionStrings.DefaultDB: this is the connection string for the database that stores the simulation data and results.
 - RulesOptions.Url: This is the host URL for the Rules Engine

+* For deployments, the configs are handled in the Azure App Services, and are injected as environment variables.

 ### Running Locally

 - `cd` into the main solution folder